kezant/hookez/README.md

 ### **useKeyPress**

-This hook returns a boolean to indicate whether a specific key is being pressed of not.
+This hook returns a boolean to indicate whether a specific key is being pressed or not.

 #### Usage